MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-page.png "Merge page")

 The **Merge** page that is shown above includes several components, regardless of your choice in step one.
 We will explore them below.

+> [!IMPORTANT]
+Clicking the **Run** button at the top can lead to an error at this point.
+Upon the completion of at least one Merge definition as will be explained in step 3, the **Save** button will become active so you can save your merge and only then click the Run button.

 **Four validation tiles** (shown above in green): By tracking those tiles as you work with the Merge screen you can keep validating the quality of your merge selections.
 Beyond the **All Attributes** and **Discarded Attributes** tiles that we discussed earlier, there are two more important tiles:
   - **Merged Attributes** tile shows how many attributes were successfully merged from multiple (matched) entities.
 It should answer the expectations that you have around your specific data.